amadio/geant/examples/benchmarks/README.md

   bash bench_all.sh [NREP]

 The scripts FullCMS_GV.run and TestEm3_GV.run can be used to do profiling based on gperftools.
-To do this GeantV has to be compiled with USE_PERFTOOLS option ON.
+To do this GeantV has to be compiled with GPERFTOOLS option ON.
 The above GeaqntV scripts should be run like:

   [example]_GV.run 1